luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 ```

 #### 5.- Launch openbox at login time.
-To automatically startup in a graphical environment that shows a login screen (greeter) i need a **display manager**, which is the component responsible for:
+To automatically start up in a graphical environment that shows a login screen (greeter), I need a **display manager**, which is the component responsible for:

 + Automatically starting the X server at startup
 + Displaying a graphical login screen (GUI)
 + Launching the desktop or window manager (in your case, OpenBox) after logging in

-We intentionally avoided using a **display manager** choosing only a **windows manager** (openbox).
-There is not "greeter screen".
+We intentionally avoided using a **display manager**, choosing only a **window manager** (OpenBox).
+There is no "greeter screen".
 Instead, we configured the system to start X and Openbox automatically after the user logs in manually from TTY1.

 + Step 1: Created ~/.profile with: